-- 1 Follow the procedure to trace routes, and consider the available methods for the property of interest.
-Decide on the route you want to modify, or the method you want to use to create a route. - 2 In the navigation pane, open Methods, then click Routes.
+- 1. Follow the procedure to trace routes, and consider the available methods for the property of interest.
+Decide on the route you want to modify, or the method you want to use to create a route.
+When you are modifying routes, start at the highest routes in the tree to be modified, since modifying these routes may change the subordinate routes used.
+Revisit this step after modifying a route. - 2.
+In the navigation pane, open Methods, then click Routes.